Westside Subway Extension (Purple Line), Section 1

 LA Metro’s Westside Subway Extension (Purple Line), Section 1 Earns Envision Platinum Award for Sustainable Infrastructure

-LA Metro’s Westside Subway Extension (Purple Line), Section 1 in downtown Los Angeles received the Envision Platinum award for sustainable infrastructure, designated by the Institute for Sustainable Infrastructure (ISI).
+August 20, 2019 – LA Metro’s Westside Subway Extension (Purple Line), Section 1 in Los Angeles received the Envision Platinum award for sustainable infrastructure, designated by the Institute for Sustainable Infrastructure (ISI).
 To reach Platinum status, a project must demonstrate that it delivers a heightened range of environmental, social, and economic benefits to the host and affected communities.

 Section 1 of the Westside Subway Extension, also known as the Purple Line Extension, is one of the most significant infrastructure programs in the region.
 The 3.92-mile segment, comprised of twin bore tunnels, will add three new stations to LA Metro’s rail system.
 The three additional stations will be located at Wilshire/La Brea, Wilshire/Fairfax, and Wilshire/La Cinega.
 The project will extend the current Purple Line from Koreatown through Miracle Mile and is expected to be operational in 2023.